CodeDead/codedead.com/posts/2019/05/18/aniview-1.5.3.md

 ---
-path: "/blog/2019/05/18/aniview-1.5.3"
+path: '/blog/2019/05/18/aniview-1.5.3'
-title: "AniView 1.5.3 - Release"
+title: 'AniView 1.5.3 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2019-05-18"
+date: '2019-05-18'
-abstract: "Information AniView 1.5.3 has just been released!
+abstract: 'Information AniView 1.5.3 has just been released!
 This release uses the latest and greatest version of the .NET Framework (4.8).
 Because of this, AniView should work better with multiple monitors and different DPI settings!
-If you get prompted to install this version..."
+If you get prompted to install this version...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 AniView 1.5.3 has just been released!
 This release uses the latest and greatest version of the .NET Framework (4.8).
 Because of this, AniView should work better with multiple monitors and different DPI settings!